mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ### Runtime Pre-fetching

 The `RuntimePrefetchPlugin` will generate a Markov Chain based on the generated weighted bundle page graph.
-For each route in the application, we'll get a row from the martix.
+For each route in the application, we'll get a row from the matrix.
 For example:

 ```ts
 {